docker/docs/content/admin/_index.md

   - Company owner: A company can have multiple owners.
 Company owners have company-wide observability and can manage company-wide settings that apply to all associated organizations.
 In addition, company owners have the same access as organization owners for all associated organizations.
 - Organization: An organization is a collection of teams and repositories.
 Docker Team and Business subscribers must have at least one organization.
   - Organization owner: An organization can have multiple owners.
 Organization owners have observability into their organization and can manage its users and settings.
-- Team (optional): A team is a group of Docker members that belong to an organization.
+- Team: A team is a group of Docker members that belong to an organization.
 Organization and company owners can group members into additional teams to configure repository permissions on a per-team basis.
 Using teams to group members is optional.
 - Member: A member is a Docker user that's a member of an organization.
 Organization and company owners can assign roles to members to define their permissions.

 {{< grid >}}